shannonphu/hackers-roadmap/README.md

 	* Option 2: [Codecademy](https://www.codecademy.com/en/tracks/web)
 2. Project: Build your personal website using just HTML/CSS!
 Don't worry about how it looks on mobile yet.
 	* Use [Chrome Developer Tools](https://developer.chrome.com/devtools) to debug and edit your website in-browser
+	* Don't worry if you don't know how to start!
+Revisit the tutorials and Google your questions!
+Starting is always the hardest part.
 3. Responsive Web Design
 	* [What does responsive mean?](https://www.w3schools.com/css/css_rwd_intro.asp)
 	* [Examples of responsive web design](http://blog.froont.com/9-basic-principles-of-responsive-web-design/)